fledge-iot/fledge/docs/OMF.rst

 name in the reading within Fledge.
 Asset names are typically added to the readings in the south plugins, however they may be altered by filters between the south ingest and the north egress points in the data pipeline.
-Asset names can be overridden using the `OMF Hints` mechanism described below.
+Asset names can be overridden using the :ref:`OMF Hints` mechanism described below.

 The attribute names used within the objects in the PI System are based on the names of the datapoints within each Reading within Fledge.
-Again `OMF Hints` can be used to override this mechanism.
+Again :ref:`OMF Hints` can be used to override this mechanism.

 The naming used within the objects in the Asset Framework is controlled by the *Naming Scheme* option: